 To motivate our discussion, let’s start with a simple case study for an office building analysis.
 Suppose we have a 15,000 square foot building with an analysis start date of January 1st, 2017 and the following rent roll:

 There is a large tenant occupying 7,500 square feet, a medium sized tenant occupying 5,000 square feet, and small tenant occupying 2,500 square feet.
 The large tenant’s lease expires in 3 years on December 31st, 2019.
 The medium sized tenant’s lease expires a year later on December 31st 2020.
 And the small tenant’s lease expires one more year later on December 31st, 2021.
-All three tenants have annual rent escalations of 3%, however, to keep things simple, there are no reimbursements, leasing commissions, or tenant improvements.
+The first two tenants have annual rent escalations of 3%.
+The third tenant also has annual rent escalations of 3%, but only for the second and third years of its lease.
+To keep things simple, there are no reimbursements, leasing commissions, or tenant improvements.

 For our expenses we will assume the following:

 - Property Taxes are $55,000 per year with 3% annual escalations